JakeSteam/blog-programming/_posts/2023-09-21-using-google-search-console-for-hobby-projects.md

 [![](/assets/images/2023/googlesearchconsole-overview-thumbnail.png)](/assets/images/2023/googlesearchconsole-overview.png)

-As already mentioned, the main overview screen shows performance, indexed pages, and overall experience. "[Enhancements](https://developers.google.com/search/docs/appearance/structured-data/search-gallery)" are also supported, but I don't use thm so can't comment.
+As already mentioned, the main overview screen shows performance, indexed pages, and overall experience. "[Enhancements](https://developers.google.com/search/docs/appearance/structured-data/search-gallery)" are also supported, but I don't use them so can't comment.

-Finally, there's also a "URL inspection" feature that shows you how Google Search views a specific page, and when it last updated.
+There's also a "URL inspection" feature that shows you how Google Search views a specific page, and when it last updated.
 I use this feature to submit my new articles manually, since re-indexing can be requested.

 [![](/assets/images/2023/googlesearchconsole-urlinspection-thumbnail.png)](/assets/images/2023/googlesearchconsole-urlinspection.png)